raspberrypilearning/club-mentoring/en/step_5.md

 --- /collapse ---

-## Culturally responsive mentoring

-This mentoring approach emphasises the benefits of diversity and inclusivity.
-It acknowledges that a mentors and creato background can impact their sense of belonging, their relationship with others, and their approach to learning.

-**Watch** this short video on culturally responsive mentoring.
-<iframe width="600" height="337" src="https://www.youtube.com/embed/4NbFrjlkXxM" title="Culturally responsive mentoring practices in your Code Club" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-By embracing culturally responsive practices, we can create a Code Club environment where all creators can thrive and reach their full potential.

---- collapse ---

----
-title: Examples of culturally responsive mentoring practices
----

-+ Using young people's own culture and experiences to help them learn.
-+ Letting creators pick projects that matter to them and show their cultural identity.
-+ Talking about fairness, social issues, and bias.
-+ Using open-ended questions and group discussions.
-+ Showing different cultures in learning materials and making sure everyone can use them.

---- /collapse ---

---- task ---

-**Review** the examples of culturally responsive mentoring practices above and pick two you would be interested in trying as a mentor.

---- /task ---

 ## Accessibility practices for Code Clubs
 Code Club welcomes creators and mentors of all ages, backgrounds, and abilities.
 At your club, there might be people with disabilities and accessibility requirements.